waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`plan_executor_agent`:** An agent that takes a multi-step plan from the notepad and outputs the next single action.
 This would help manage complex sequences without losing track.

 ## B. Active Debugging Tasks
-- **`boulder_puzzle_solver`:** This tool has been significantly improved.
-I fixed a critical XML parsing error and added elevation awareness to its internal pathfinder.
-It now correctly handles 'ground', 'elevated_ground', and 'steps' tiles, preventing it from generating invalid paths that ignore elevation changes.
-It should now be capable of solving the complex puzzles in Victory Road.
+- **`boulder_puzzle_solver`:** The tool is now fully operational.
+After identifying a critical flaw where it failed to account for elevation, I successfully implemented a fix.
+The tool's internal pathfinder now correctly handles 'ground', 'elevated_ground', and 'steps' tiles, preventing it from generating invalid paths.
+It is now capable of solving the complex, multi-level puzzles in Victory Road.

 # VI.
 Archives